We’re here for you during COVID-19

 In these unprecedented times, we quickly responded to health and safety guidelines and transformed our normal procedures to meet the developing needs of our community.
 We’re still here for you whether you need assistance or you are able to help.
 And as we embark on the road to recovery, Federal Hill House will be at the lead.

-Our food pantries have remained opened throughout the stay at home order and have seen a surge in families seeking assistance.
-The Swiss Street Pantry (at 35 Swiss Street) is open Tuesday-Friday 9am-12pm, and our Olneyville Food Center at 261 Manton Avenue is open Tuesday-Friday 9am-2pm.
-At both of our pantries, staff and volunteers wear facemasks, follow appropriate hand hygiene practices, and keep 6ft social distance.
-Clients are served at the entrance and are asked to wash their hands in the available hand-washing station.
+Our food pantries haven’t missed a beat, staying open throughout the pandemic and serving a surge in families seeking assistance.
+The Swiss Street Pantry (at 35 Swiss Street) is open Tuesday-Friday 9am-1pm, and our Olneyville Food Center at 261 Manton Avenue is open Tuesday-Friday 9am-2pm.
+At both of our pantries, staff and volunteers wear facemasks, follow appropriate hand hygiene practices, and follow social distance guidelines.
+Guest are served at the entrance and are asked to wear face masks and practice social distancing of at least 6ft.
 If a guest is not wearing a facemask, we will provide one for them.
 Groceries are pre-packaged into bags that are ready to grab and go.

 For our youngest program participants, our Parents as Teachers and Providence Talks programs continue to provide support to parents with children age 0-4.
 Our parent educators now do virtual check-ins, read alouds on Youtube, and provide online educational resources and activity guides.
 Email Catherine Dugan at Cdugan@federalhillhouse.org if you would like to participate in Providence Talks virtual programming.